The key components of a conventional well system consist of a jet or submersible well pump, a pressure tank, and a pressure switch.

 The pressure switch allows the well pump to turn on and off as the pressure tank is filled and drained.
 It turns on at a lower pressure and shuts off at a higher pressure.
 Without this, the pump would never shut off potentially causing catastrophic failure of numerous components.

 The tank must be sized correctly to allow the pump adequate runtime to provide proper cooling to the motor.
 The pressure tank is comprised of approximately 70% air.
 This captive air is what allows the bladder to expand as the well pump fills the tank.
-When the tanks bladder is compromised, the air is exchanged with water and the bladder can not expand fully.
+When the tanks bladder is compromised, the air is exchanged with water.
 This results in shorter run times and shortens the life of the pump.

 LIC# PI0192, WCI188, 1291SB, PA177779, PA.4735